Skip to main content

 2. Make Prompts Specific and Action-Oriented

-Specific: "Record yourself role-playing a customer objection response using the 'Acknowledge-Reframe-Evidence' technique from card 3.
-Choose one of these objections: [list 3 common objections]."
+❌ "Submit something related to today's topic." ✅ "Record yourself role-playing a customer objection response using the 'Acknowledge-Reframe-Evidence' technique from card 3."

 3. Lower the Stakes for First-Time Users

-• Provide examples of good submissions when possible
+Start with optional submissions.
+Use low-pressure scenarios.
+Provide examples of good submissions when possible.

 4. Close the Loop: Follow Up on Submissions